 If you are bending over backward for your boyfriend or girlfriend, it will not make things better, only worse.
 Be considerate and compassionate.
 You don’t devalue your partners’ world by putting yours first.
 You put your own world first because you realize that it is the best strategy for you, your partner, and the world at large if you are functioning at your best.
 Your partner will appreciate and respect that in the long run.

-This has been a game changer for me in my relationships.
-Very often, we get hung up on the exact words people use.
+This has been a game changer for me and has answered that question why do most relationships fail… Very often, we get hung up on the exact words people use.
 Someone says they think this, believe that, want this… but are they acting in accordance with those claims?
 If not, they are not being truthful.
 Actions speak louder than words.

 A thought experiment I told a friend to consider once:

 Imagine a CCTV camera looking down on you from above.
 It watches everything you do at home, day in and day out.
 There is no sound.
 You can only see your behavior.
 Based on that video, would you conclude that your behavior is aligned with your goals and values?
 Does what you say you want and think match up with how you act?
 If not, are they really your goals?
 What do you really want or believe?
 You say you want to be rich, but you’re not working.
 Do you want to be rich?
 Clearly not.

 One of the great mantras I love is “Intentions equal results.”
 The idea of this is very similar to “actions speak louder than words.”

 In your relationships, start to examine your and your partner’s intentions and actions rather than the mere words.
 Stop looking at the promises and I-love-you-statements and instead look at actions.
 Is your partner showing commitment?
 Is your partner showing loyalty?
 Is your partner showing that they want to grow?
 Is your partner showing that they want to be a better person each day, or are they just saying things that sound good?